mdtanrikulu/ens-verified/ENSIP.md

 | `contentKey` | `bytes32` | The derived content key |
 | `proof` | `bytes` | The issuer's proof |

-The ABI schema intentionally omits `version` — the on-chain provider path is tied to this ENSIP revision.
+The ABI schema intentionally omits `version` — the onchain provider path is tied to this ENSIP revision.
 Future breaking schema revisions MUST either extend the ABI tuple (in a way that decodes without errors for current verifiers) or define a new interface identifier.

-This supports **CCIP-Read (EIP-3668)**: the provider contract MAY revert with `OffchainLookup` to redirect retrieval to an off-chain gateway.
+This supports **CCIP-Read (EIP-3668)**: the provider contract MAY revert with `OffchainLookup` to redirect retrieval to an offchain gateway.
 This enables use cases such as L2 storage proofs, where the proof bundle is stored on an L2 chain and fetched via a CCIP-Read gateway without requiring the verifier to interact directly with the L2.

 Verifiers MUST detect the format of `specificationURI` (contract address vs. URI) and use the appropriate retrieval mechanism.
 A value matching the case-insensitive regex `^0x[0-9a-fA-F]{40}$` MUST be treated as a contract address; all other values MUST be treated as URIs.
 Verifiers MUST accept both lowercase and EIP-55 checksummed contract-address forms.